 Reb Michael truly lives a life that embraces interfaith understanding and social action.
 Writing on his website, he says “There is new, exciting Interfaith work going on all around us.
 The new Interfaith transcends social and economic class.
 It allows us to escape our bubble of safety and push beyond our social comfort zone.”
 We encourage you to read more of Reb Michael’s wise and inspiring words at his website.

-Above all, though, is the gentle grace that Rabbi Michael brings to the pulpit and our community.
+Above all, though, is the gentle grace that Reb Michael brings to the pulpit and our community.
 He is warm, funny, creative, courageous, generous, engaging, and inspiring.
-We encourage you to check our events calendar and come meet Rabbi Michael for yourself -- and see what adjectives you would add!
+We encourage you to check our events calendar and come meet Reb Michael for yourself -- and see what adjectives you would add!